 The cover decision is complicated when your plastic surgery procedure falls across more than one tier level.
 Coverage typically includes, for example, medically necessary breast surgery (bronze), skin cancer excision surgery (bronze) and weight loss surgery (gold).
 It can be hard to know exactly what cover you need.
 As a guide:

-This tier covers any medically necessary procedures like but not limited to:
+This tier generally covers medically necessary procedures like but not limited to:

 The gold tiered cover is for surgery that is designed to reduce a person’s weight, remove excess skin due to weight loss and the reversal of a bariatric procedure.
 Examples include: